2. The Universities

 There are 12 universities awarding doctorate degrees in Switzerland.
 This guide provides the most important information on these universities.

-In addition to the 12 universities, there are also further types of universities that are not covered here: 9 universities of applied sciences, 16 universities of teacher education and several university institutes receiving financial support from the Swiss Confederation.
-The institutes include mainly the Graduate Institute of International and Development Studies (IHEID) in Geneva, the Swiss Graduate School of Public Administration (IDHEAP) in Lausanne, Institut Universitaire Kurt Bösch (IUKB) in Sion and Stiftung Universitäre Fernstudien Schweiz (distance higher education) in Brig.
+In addition to the 12 universities, there are also further types of universities that are not covered here: 8 universities of applied sciences, 20 universities of teacher education and several university institutes receiving financial support from the Swiss Confederation.
+The institutes include mainly the Graduate Institute of International and Development Studies (IHEID) in Geneva, Institut Universitaire Kurt Bösch (IUKB) in Sion and Stiftung Universitäre Fernstudien Schweiz (distance higher education) in Brig.

 Switzerland's 12 universities comprise 10 cantonal universities and 2 Federal Institutes of Technology.
 A list of the twelve universities with links to their Web sites is available here.